Detectify logo Switch to V2 documentation

 Array of strings

-Example: status=OPEN,CLOSED,FILTERED
+Example: status=OPEN,CLOSED

 Return only ports having any of the listed statuses.